A runner’s guide to calf strain injury: Part 1

 Clinically, there’s no clear link between a pulled calf, calf strain or a torn calf and the grades of muscle injury.

 Many people describe a minor calf injury as a ‘pulled calf’ or ‘calf strain’, and a more severe injury, as a ‘torn calf’.
-We like to avoid confusion and name injuries according to their grades (I, II or III).
+We like to avoid confusion and name injuries according to their grades (1, 2 or 3).

 - Insufficient warm-ups